erbridge/supernova.pet/README.md

 ### Create a new branch

-Create a new branch in this repository for your changes.
+In GitHub Desktop, create a new branch in this repository for your changes.

 ### Start Hugo